petereskandar/transcriber/README.md

 # Transcriber

-Transcriber is a **Web based Application** used to Transform your Audio Files into Text and sends back the results by email.
+Transcriber is a Simple Application that can be used to Transform your Audio Files into Text and sends back the results by email.

 ### Here's how it works :
   - **Upload Your Audio:** Easily upload your audio files directly to an S3 Bucket using a Web Application built with Angular Framework v16.2.
 The App is also integrated with Cognito for Authentication/Authorization purposes.
   - **Automatic Transcription:** Once uploaded, a Step Function is triggered to initiate the transcription process as shown in the below diagram.
-  - **Results Delivered By Email:** After the Transcription process is completed, results will be delivered to your email using AWS SES.
+  - **Results Delivered By Email:** After the Transcription process is completed, results will be delivered to your email.

-To transform audio files, the Web Application is using different **AWS Services** as listed below :
+To transform audio files, the Application is using different **AWS Services** as listed below :
 - **Cognito**        : for Authentication/Authorization
 - **S3**             : to upload the audio files to a dedicated S3 Bucket
-- **Lambda**         : will be triggered everytime a new file is uploaded to the S3 Bucket and is used to start a **Step Function**
+- **Lambda**         : will be triggered everytime a new file is uploaded to the S3 Bucket and is used to start the execution of a **Step Function**
 - **Step Functions** : used to manage the transcription life-cycle of a specific audion file
 - **Transcribe**     : transform audio to text
 - **SES**            : send transcription results via mail